machines-in-motion/mim_control/README.md

-# BLMC_controllers
+# BLMC Controllers

 ## What it is

-This packages contains all controllers for the quadruped, hopper and anyother BLMC robot that is fabricated in the future
+This packages contains generic controllers that can be used for a biped, quadruped, hopper and any other robot.
+The controllers are created based on the nature of the robot and its properties such as number of end effectors etc..

 ## Dependencies
 ```